lanacademy/LAN-Academy-LMS/README.md

 We're always open to pull requests.
 Or if you're interested in the project in general, check out LAN Academy's [official website](http://lanacademy.org).

-## Issues
+## Plans
-The documentation page is all sorts of messed up.
-That's part of the messiness I mention in the initial commit.

 Besides that, these are the features or fixes needed for our October class:

 Feature: Users and Registration.
-I added an example of flat file users in the `/users` directory but haven't yet actually integrated it into the lms.
+Still integrating into the lms.
+Almost working.

 Feature: Student Tracking.
-Eventually it would be awesome to have a dashboard, but for now we're just looking to output it to a log file.
+Figure we can just use http://discolytics.com/ for now.
+A dashboard for the student would be awesome eventually, but that's a post-november project.

 A better html5/flash video player.
 Eventually we want support for:
 * Subtitles